RomanLut/hx-esp32-cam-fpv/README.md

 Single wifi card is Ok for GS with LCD monitor.

 Note: Joystick and keys wiring is compatible with Ruby.
+GS built for Ruby can be used with hx-esp32-fpv by swapping SD card.

 ![alt text](doc/images/gs_glasses.jpg "gs_glasses")